JIC1444/PPI-GNN/README.md

 Epoch: 198, Loss: 0.1199, Val: 0.5417, Test: 0.5474
 Epoch: 199, Loss: 0.1198, Val: 0.5461, Test: 0.5523

+## Observations and potential improvements
+The loss actually starts out at a relatively low value and decreases by about 33%.

-The loss decreases slightly, but was already quite low, so this is to be expected.
-The validation and the test accuracies increase by 0.15, this is not quite satisfactory.
-Let us plot the graph of the loss and val/test accuracy to see either if the model is over or underfitting, hence the number of hidden channels must be increased or decreased, or if simply more epochs are needed.
+The validation and the test accuracies increase by 0.15, this is a good start but not quite satisfactory, ending up at an accuracy of just 55%.

+Let us plot the graph of the loss and val/test accuracy to see either if the model converged and cannot improve anymore, or if it simply needs more training time with the current parameter values.

+To determine if the model is overfitting or underfitting we can use the values of the training and validation loss.
+If the validation loss is high but the training loss is low, this is a sign of overfitting (since it shows that the model does well on seen data, but fails to generalise and predict new data).
+If both loss values are similarly high and static, this indicates underfitting (the model does not effectivley capture any of the relationships in the data).